citp/privacy-policy-historical/d/do/dog/dogspot.in.md

 We ship only in India and for domestic (India) buyers, orders are shipped through registered domestic courier companies and /or speed post only.
 Orders are shipped within 10 working days or as per the delivery date agreed at the time of order confirmation and delivering of the shipment subject to Courier Company / post office norms.
 PetsGlam Services Pvt Ltd (DogSpot.in) is not liable for any delay in delivery by the courier company / postal authorities and only guarantees to hand over the consignment to the courier company or postal authorities within 10 working days from the date of the order and payment or as per the delivery date agreed at the time of order confirmation.
 Delivery of all orders will be to registered address of the buyer as per the credit/debit card only at all times (Unless specified at the time of Order).
 PetsGlam Services Pvt Ltd (DogSpot.in) is in no way responsible for any damage to the order while in transit to the buyer.

-**Shipping is Free across India for all products.**
+Shipping Charge of Rs.49 is applicable on every order.
 Rs.
 50  applicable  for Cash On Delivery (COD) payment method.
 In India, some state governments levies the Octroi charges when the product enters the state.
+Dear Customer: COD facility is available for Order Value under INR 8000/-
 **The Octroi charge is payable by the recipient at the time of delivery**.
 The courier will collect the Octroi amount from the recipient at the time of delivery.

 * * *